diaa-shalaby/diaa-shalaby/README.md

 - 👋 Hi, I’m @diaa-shalaby
-- 👀 I’m interested in Robotics, Machine Learning, NLP, Visual analytics
+- 👀 I’m interested in Machine Learning, NLP, Visual analytics
 - 🌱 I’m currently learning mainly ML topics: (un)supervied, CNNs, RNNs, LSTMs etc. In addition to pattern classification and audio processing.
 - 💞️ I’m looking to collaborate on all things AI and data science.
 - 📫 How to reach me: